wenceslao01/startup/README.md

 # HTML5 BootCamp base folders layout

 Please, use this repository as a base for you training phase.
-The idea is fork this project so everyone use the same folder structure for the exercises.
+The idea isht fork this project so everyone use the same folder structure for the exercises.